SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 as long as it conforms to the ``Sequence`` protocol.
 This can include your own classes and collection types.
 Protocols, including ``Sequence``,
-are described in detail in :doc:`ProtocolsAndExtensions`.
+are described in detail in :doc:`Protocols`.

 ..
 QUESTION: are there any plans for enums to conform to Sequence?
    If so, they might make for a good example.